unoplatform/uno/doc/articles/controls/TimePicker.md

 ## Summary

-TimePicker is use to select a specific time of the day in hour and minute (AM/PM).
+`TimePicker` is used to select a specific time of the day in hour and minute (AM/PM).

 Button showing time open the time picker popup.
-Bind to the Time property of the control to set initial time. days, seconds and milliseconds of input timespan are ignored By default minute increment is set to 1 if you assign a negative value or 0, it will use 1 minute increment
+Bind to the `Time` property of the control to set initial time. days, seconds and milliseconds of input timespan are ignored By default minute increment is set to 1 if you assign a negative value or 0, it will use 1 minute increment